sunpy/sunpy/docs/dev_guide/contents/extending_fido.rst

 The `~sunpy.net.attr.AttrWalker` class consists of three main components:

 * **Creators**: The `~sunpy.net.attr.AttrWalker.create` method is one of two generic functions for which a different function is called for each Attr type.
-  The intended use for creators is to return a new object dependant on different attrs.
+  The intended use for creators is to return a new object dependent on different attrs.
   It is commonly used to dispatch on `~sunpy.net.attr.AttrAnd` and `~sunpy.net.attr.AttrOr`.

 * **Appliers**: The `~sunpy.net.attr.AttrWalker.apply` method is the same as `~sunpy.net.attr.AttrWalker.create` in that it is a generic function.